liyaka/dummy-app-multi-versions/README.md

 - **prod** - manage multiple versions

 ## Set your configuration
-Set values in values-dev.yaml and values-prod-yaml:
+Set values in `helm-chart/dummy-app/values-dev.yaml` and `helm-chart/dummy-app/values-prod.yaml`:

-- <dev-registry>/<prod-registry> - your registries urls
+- DEV-REGISTRY/PROD-REGISTRY - your registries urls
-- <dev cluster DNS name>/<dev cluster DNS name> - your clusters DNS names
+- DEV-CLUSTER-DNS-NAME/PROD-CLUSTER-DNS-NAME - your clusters DNS names

 ## Build
 Set environment variables:

-- BUILD_NUMBER, the default is 1
+- `BUILD_NUMBER`, the default is 1
-- REGISTRY_URL, the default is empty
+- `REGISTRY_URL`, the default is empty
 Run build.sh to build and push docker images
 (Make sure you are logged in to your registry)